thosgood/this-weeks-finds/markdown/51-100/week099.md

 just like a shepherd counting sheep - they are engaged in a process of decategorification!

-To understand this analogy better, note that any morphism f: x → y in Hilb can be turned around or "dualized" to obtain a morphism f\*: y →
+To understand this analogy better, note that any morphism f: x \to y in Hilb can be turned around or "dualized" to obtain a morphism f\*: y \to
 x.
 This is usually called the "adjoint" of f, and it satisfies

 \<fv,w\> = \<v,f\*w\>